It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Abstract

 We establish a phase transition known as the ``all-or-nothing'' phenomenon for noiseless discrete channels.
 This class of models includes the Bernoulli group testing model and the planted Gaussian perceptron model.
 Previously, the existence of the all-or-nothing phenomenon for such models was only known in a limited range of parameters.
 Our work extends the results to all signals with arbitrary sublinear sparsity.

 Over the past several years, the all-or-nothing phenomenon has been established in various models as an outcome of two seemingly disjoint results: one positive result establishing the ``all" half of all-or-nothing, and one impossibility result establishing the ``nothing" half.
-Our main technique in the present work is to show that for noiseless discrete channels, the ``all'' half implies the ``nothing'' half, that is a proof of ``all'' can be turned into a proof of ``nothing.''
-Since the ``all'' half can often be proven by straightforward means---for instance, by the first-moment method---our equivalence gives a powerful and general approach towards establishing the existence of this phenomenon in other contexts.
+Our main technique in the present work is to show that for noiseless discrete channels, the ``all'' half implies the ``nothing'' half, that is, a proof of ``all'' can be turned into a proof of ``nothing.''
+Since the ``all'' half can often be proven by straightforward means---for instance, by the first-moment method---our equivalence gives a powerful and general approach towards establishing the existence of this phenomenon in other contexts.\footnote{A 2-pages extended abstract for this work has been presented at the Conference on Learning Theory (COLT) 2021.}